Radio Caroline: Loving Awareness

 Caroline's album format meant that, although the station served a gap in the market, its audience was smaller than in the 1960s.
 Caroline also promoted O'Rahilly's concept of Loving Awareness (LA), a far-eastern philosophy of love and peace.
 Some DJs were embarrassed but some were fascinated by the challenge of an abstract concept.

 In 1974, O'Rahilly set up a pop group called The Loving Awareness Band, comprising John Turnbull (guitar) and Mick Gallagher (keyboards) both formerly of Skip Bifferty and two session musicians, Norman Watt-Roy (bass) and Charlie Charles (drums).
 In 1976, The Loving Awareness Band released their only album, Loving Awareness on More Love Records (ML001), a label set up by O'Rahilly.
 The album was reissued on CD on Ross Records, c.1992, and in a "30th Anniversary Edition" with bonus material on SMC Records in 2005.
 The band broke up in 1977; Watt-Roy and Charles played on Ian Dury's New Boots and Panties!! album, and Turnbull and Gallagher joined them on the Stiff's tour, becoming The Blockheads.

 Dutch legislation

 The Dutch government banned unlicensed offshore radio on 1 September 1974.
 Radio Caroline continued, moving its headquarters and servicing operation to Spain.
 On 30 August 1974 Mi Amigo moved from the Dutch coast to the Knock Deep Channel, approximately 12 mi from the British coast.
 After 31 August, shows for Radio Mi Amigo were delivered on cassettes rather than reel-to-reel tapes.
 Beginning in 1975, the cassettes were transported from Playa d'Aro on the Europa Bus service, which carried people from Amsterdam to Madrid at low prices.
-The tapes were picked up in Belgium at a bus stop, taken to a small sports plane and dropped in the sea close to the radio ship.
-The Mi Amigo "Top 50" tapes were flown over by helicopter to get them on board more quickly.
+The tapes were picked up in Belgium at a bus stop, taken to a small aircraft and dropped in the sea close to the radio ship.
+The "Top 50" tapes were flown over by helicopter to get them on board more quickly.